 Another of my favorite hobbies is Divaville (http://divaville.org), a radio show I host on KMHD 89.1.
 As much as I love celebrating those old jazz vocalists, though, classical music will always be my first love.
 I had once hoped to be a professional French horn player – I attended Northwestern University with that aspiration, but after I realized how much practicing would be involved I ended up graduating with a degree in Arts Administration instead!
 I still tootle, though… I play 4th horn for the Sunnyside Symphony Orchestra (http://sunnysidesymphony.org).

-You can hear Christa weekdays from 9am-1pm, Saturdays from 5am-10am, and as the host of Played in Oregon on Sundays at 1pm.
+You can hear Christa weekdays from 9am-1pm, and as the host of On Deck with Young Musicians Saturdays at 5pm.

 Looking back on my tenure at this radio station, I can truly say things have changed in twenty plus years.
 Starting as a part-time traffic clerk working noon to 5 daily, and filling many other jobs along the way, my present position as Director of Communications and Volunteers was probably always my secret ultimate goal.
 Being part of the All Classical family, as an employee and supporter, has enriched my life beyond description.

 Favorite spare time activities include enjoying the many delights of our beautifully cool and green Pacific Northwest, spending time with friends and family, taking on more and more difficult knitting projects and enjoying the varied cultural events in our community and beyond.